 The anterior teeth are your front teeth and you have a set on the top and a set on the bottom.
 The top teeth are numbers 6 through 11 while the bottom ones are 22 through 27.

 The posterior are all of the teeth in the back of your mouth.
 There are more posterior teeth than anterior teeth.

 Here in the US, we use the universal tooth numbering system so the teeth are numbered from 1 to 32.
 Other parts of the world uses a different system so they would be numbered differently.
 This guide is for understanding the american way and would be helpful to you if you visited a dentist in the US.

 This way you would understand which tooth in your mouth needs a cavity filling and which tooth should be flossed or brushed more!
-If you have any further questions, please don't hesitate to schedule a consultation with our dental office.
+If you have any further questions, please don't hesitate to schedule a dental check up with our dental office.